 'Field Study’s Man in E17' has been lost in the translation of poetry into painting, and vice versa.
 It was a stuffy experience albeit a labour of computer administrative love with well intentioned misunderstanding.
 The digital toils were alleviated in part by despatches from Technomist, over in the Archipelago of Truth.
 They arrived like wafts of spring blogged air, in particular the post, Elders in Flower.

 Technomist expounds the potential complexities of elderflower as a foraged ingredient for elderflower wine.
 Elder (Sambucus nigra) has a great deal to offer the forager.
-Richard Mabey’s, Food for Free offers a treatise on Elder of 2 pages and more (1989 paperback edition).
+Richard Mabey’s, Food for Free, offers 2 pages and more on Elder (1989 paperback edition).
 He writes, the flowers can be ‘munched’ raw off the branch, used in infusions and as an ingredient for sparkling wines/’champagne’.
-For the forager with an appetite for slightly more solid fair, the flowers can flavour preserves (often with gooseberries) and, more solid still, be rustled up into fritters.
+For the forager with an appetite for more solid fair, the flowers can flavour preserves (often with gooseberries) and, more solid still, be rustled up into fritters.
 Elder berries can supplement the content of fruit pies, as well as be stewed, strained (and left for 7 years) to make Pontack Sauces.
 Others might also extol the virtues of the berry for wine.